Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     }
     ```

-3. Vytvořte novou metodu s názvem `SearchVideos()` s proměnnými pro hostitele koncového bodu rozhraní API a cestu, klíč předplatného a hledaný výraz.
-Vrátí `SearchResults` objekt.
+3. Create a new method named `SearchVideos()` with variables for your API endpoint host and path, your subscription key, and a search term.
+It will return a `SearchResults` object.

     ```java
     public static SearchResults SearchVideos (String searchQuery) throws Exception {